jmillanm/system-status-template/README.md

-# system-status-template
+# System status checkerboard
 A template to create system status